HaiderMalik12/ng2-dep/to-do.md

 ## Step 3: Answer the question

 -----
-1. Replace department with department-form component
+1. Create a POST Department